rzc0d3r/ESET-KeyGen/README.md

 Make a fork of my project.
 Go to it.
 Then goto the **Actions** tab, choose **Accounts Generator** actions and then run the workflow.

-It will ask the number of accounts and licenses to be generated.
-If you don't want to generate one of them, enter **0** as the answer.
+It will ask the number of accounts to be generated.

 ## Using your device